 The digital boom has disrupted the healthcare industry in multiple ways in the last decade.
-Gone are the days of using bulky file folders to store, manage, and retrieve patient information in a clinical establishment.
+Storing patient information in folders manually has been slowly and creatively replaced with EHR implementation in the healthcare industry.
 The widespread transition from the document-based storage system to EHR is one of the remarkable reforms in the healthcare sector.
 This blog talks about the common EHR implementation challenges faced by providers and the ways to resolve them.

 Why is EHR Important?

-An Electronic Health Record, more commonly called as EHR in the healthcare world, refers to the storage of a patient’s information in a digital format.
-These patient-centered records are available anytime for authorized users, thus easing the clinical workflow.
-The healthcare team has real-time access to the entire medical history of the patients including the diagnosis details, the treatment plans and aftercare, allergies to medications, lab test results, and more.
+An Electronic Health Record commonly referred to as an EHR in the healthcare industry, refers to the storage and safekeeping of a patient’s information in a digital format.
+These patient-centered records are available anytime for authorized providers thus easing the clinical workflow.
+The EHR implementation has become a vital segment in aggregating the patient’s medical history by providing real-time access to the diagnosis details, treatment plans, aftercare, allergies to medications, lab test results, and more.
+This implementation of EHR offers access to digital health tools necessary for decision-making processes.
+The effectiveness of EHRs helps to automate and properly streamline the process for providers and makes the healthcare workflow more efficient toward care-driven goals.

 Implementation of EHR in a healthcare system is not as easy as it sounds.
 There are numerous potential challenges in implementing an electronic health records system.
-Being aware of the challenges in advance will help the providers to avoid it and make the transition process smoother.
+Being aware of the EHR challenges in advance will help the providers to avoid unnecessary data sharing and make the transition from traditional to digital storage of the health data process smoother.
 Here goes a list of major hurdles that providers should be aware of while implementing EHR.

 1 Cost of Implementation